arnicas/text-gen-arxiv-papers/index.md

 * [Poetry and Lyrics]({{site.url}}categories/poetry/poetry.html)
 * [Knowledge Graphs]({{site.url}}categories/knowledge/knowledge.html)

-There are also some links (in progress) to articles, demos, repos, and other things that aren't ArXiv papers [here]({{site.url}}pages/non_arxiv_links.html).
+There are also some links (in progress, I have a lot to get thru) to articles, demos, repos, and other things that aren't ArXiv papers [here]({{site.url}}pages/non_arxiv_links.html).

 Like this?
-It took way too much time because Jekyll isn't good at categories and I'm not good at Jekyll. :)  [Buy me a 🍺 beer or ☕ coffee](https://www.buymeacoffee.com/svcB4UR) or a [Kofi](https://ko-fi.com/arnicas).
+It took way too much time because Jekyll isn't good at categories and I'm not good at Jekyll. :)  Gh-pages is more confusing than I remember.
+[Buy me a 🍺 beer or ☕ coffee](https://www.buymeacoffee.com/svcB4UR) or a [Kofi](https://ko-fi.com/arnicas).